 - Of the 48 designated conservation areas within Hambleton District outside the National Park, 5 (10%) have been subject to a character appraisal.
-New appraisals for all 5 of the Market Town Conservation Areas were completed and form part of the adopted Conservation Area Appraisals SPD (December 2010). - English Heritage records show there are 1,466 listed buildings in Hambleton of which 34 are Grade I and 65 are Grade II\.
-Eight of these are on the 2018 Heritage at Risk Register compared to 10 in 2017.
-(See Appendix 7). - There is over 135 sq km of land with a specific environmental designation, including 70 identified Sites of Importance for Nature Conservation (SINCs). - Policy DP31, which is concerned with the protection of natural resources, was used in the determination of 68 planning applications, 6 of which were refused.
+Appraisals for all 5 of the market town conservation areas were completed and form part of the adopted Conservation Area Appraisals SPD (December 2010). - English Heritage records show there are 1,462 listed buildings in Hambleton of which 35 are Grade I and 72 are Grade II.
+Six of these are on the 2019 Heritage at Risk Register compared to 8 in 2018.(See Appendix 7). - There is over 135 sq. km of land with a specific environmental designation, including 70 identified Sites of Importance for Nature Conservation (SINCs). - Policy DP31, which is concerned with the protection of natural resources, was used in the determination of 65 planning applications, 7 of which were refused. - Through Policy DP36, the Council has set itself a local target to improve the District's recycling rate by 50% by the year 2010 (using the 2004 tonnage as the base line figure).
+In March 2018 the Allerton Waste Recovery Park became fully operational, in 2018/2019 during its first full year of operation, while the recycling and composting rate attained the 50% target during 2018/2019, landfill has virtually been eliminated with nearly 17,000 tonnes of rubbish being used to derive energy from waste.